Break Up With Your Life

 So I did something that seemed crazy to everyone around me: I broke up with my life.

-I quit my job, sold my house, got rid of most of my stuff, and completely redesigned how I wanted to live.
+I quit my job, sold my house, put most of my stuff in storage, and moved into a camper van.
+Essentially, I completely redesigned how I wanted to live.
 Not a mid-life crisis, a mid-life correction.

 But How?